mirek5207/springWebApp/README.md

 # springWebApp</br>
-It is simple app which display information about books.
+It is simple app which display information about books.</br>
-Project is realized based on course: https://www.udemy.com/course/spring-framework-5-beginner-to-guru/
+Project is realized based on course:</br>
+https://www.udemy.com/course/spring-framework-5-beginner-to-guru/
 ## Functions:</br>
 *Display information about books from database</br>